Regional Water Quality Control Plant

 tour the regional water quality control plant

-Take a walking tour of the Regional Water Quality Control Plant and see how operators, scientists, engineers and educators work together to clean 20 million gallons of wastewater every day before it’s released to San Francisco Bay.
-To schedule a tour call 650-329-2396.
+Take a walking tour of the Regional Water Quality Control Plant and see how operators, scientists, engineers, and educators work together to clean 20 million gallons of wastewater daily before it’s released to San Francisco Bay.
+Tours are offered on Monday, Tuesday, and Wednesday with an appointment.
+Students must be aged 6th grade or higher.
+Closed-toe shoes are required.

 BIOSOLIDS